napari/docs/docs/developers/architecture/napari_models.md

 GUI.

-For example, below is a code snippet showing the `QtDims` class instantiating with a reference to the python class `Dims` and registering the callback `_update_display`:
+For example, below is a code snippet showing the `QtDims` class instantiating with a reference to the Python class `Dims` and registering the callback `_update_display`:

 ```python